Public Access and Services Policies

 - Microfilm scanners, readers and printers are available for use by all patrons in the Microforms Department and the Jefferson Caffery Reading Room.

 - Our depository library complies with the Americans with Disabilities Act in the provision of access to depository services, materials, and equipment for those with disabilities or special needs.
 Additional information is available from the library's Accessibility Services Policy.

 - Paper - Located in both the main stacks and the government documents stacks, which are open stacks.
 Selected Louisiana related publications are located within the closed stacks area of the Special Collections department.

 - Microforms - Filed in microfiche cabinets near documents stacks.
 Some titles located in the Microforms dept. Readex Microprint collections located in government documents stacks.

 - Electronic Products - CD-ROMs, DVD-ROMs, DVDs, Video, or Audio Cassettes filed in multi-media cabinets.

 - Maps, Atlases, Posters - Located in government documents map/atlas cases, stacks, or Louisiana Room (Louisiana USGS quadrangle maps)

-- Internet Access - Provided throughout the library at computers in the Reference Online Center, STEP Lab, stand-alone stations, and via wireless connections.
+- Internet Access - Provided throughout the library at computers in the Reference Online Center (ROC) Lab, STEP Lab, stand-alone stations, and via wireless connections.
 Designated guest login information is provided for Library workstations that require university authentication.